Justin Walley (footballer)

-Justin Walley is an English football manager, former player and published author who is the press and communications director of the Marshall Islands Soccer Federation.
+Justin Walley is an English football manager, former player, and published author who is the assistant national team manager of the Marshall Islands national soccer team and press and communications director of the Marshall Islands Soccer Federation.

 Career

-In 2007, Walley founded Latvian side Riga United.
-After that, he was appointed manager of Matabeleland.
+In 2007, Walley founded the Latvian side Riga United FC After that, he was appointed manager of Matabeleland.
 In 2023, he was appointed press and communications director of the Marshall Islands Soccer Federation.
+In 2025, Walley became the Assistant National Team Manager of the Marshall Islands national soccer team.